boostorg/redis/README.md

 this point the reasons for why `async_run` was introduced in Aedis might have become apparent to the reader

-* Provide quick reaction to disconnections and hence faster failover.
+* Provide quick reaction to disconnections and hence faster failovers.
 * Support server pushes and requests in the same connection object, concurrently.
-* Separate requests, handling of server pushes and reconnection operations.
+* Separate requests, handling of server pushes and reconnect operations.

 ### Cancellation

 Aedis supports both implicit and explicit cancellation of connection operations.
 Explicit cancellation is supported by means of the `aedis::connection::cancel` member function.
-Implicit cancellation, like those that may happen when using Asio awaitable operators && and
-|| will be discussed with more detail below.
+Implicit cancellation, like those that may happen when using Asio awaitable operators `&&` and `||` will be discussed with more detail below.

 ```cpp
 co_await (conn.async_run(...) && conn.async_exec(...))
 ```

-* Provide a simple way to send HELLO and perform channel subscription.
+* Provides a simple way to send HELLO and perform channel subscription.

 ```cpp
 co_await (conn.async_run(...) || conn.async_exec(...))